Gansu ultramarathon disaster: Runners' preparation of clothing

 The night before the race, when the weather was pleasant, the organizer offered to collect runners' night supplies and to place them at the sixth checkpoint (62 km), to be picked up by the runners mid-race the next evening.
 In the three previous years the race was sunny and hot, so most runners handed away their windbreakers.
 The next day, they showed up wearing vests and shorts.
 While warming up at the starting line, they were concerned by the cloudy, windy weather.

 However, the weather forecast the night before should have warned the organizers that it would not be a hot day as the previous three years had been.
 At 21:50 the night before, the city's meteorological center issued the lowest grade of a four-graded wind warning and stated, "in the upcoming 24 hours, in Baiyin, Jingtai, [...], the average windspeed will reach levels 5–6 and gust will reach levels 7 or above, accompanied by yellow dust and sand."
 The provincial meteorological center, at an unknown time on the day before, flagged a key notice that warned of "21–22 May is forecasted to have massive yellow dust and sand carried by winds, a drop of temperature and some precipitation.
 Atmospheric convection is getting strong in May in general, so beware of sudden heavy showers, hail, lightning and gusts."

-The cold front strike mid-race
+Mid-race cold front

 At 09:00 (Nationwide Beijing time) on Saturday 22 May 2021, the 100 km trail running race began.
 From 10:30, the north-facing third checkpoint, with an elevation of 2230 m, was hit by a cold front originated from Mongolia via the Tengger Desert off Jingtai.